spazznolo/spazznolo.github.io/_posts/2023-01-15-tennis-framework.md

 ---
 layout: post
-title:  "Building a framework to track tennis games at scale"
+title:  "Tennis: Building a framework to track games at scale"
 date:   2023-01-15 12:00:00 -0400
 ---
 <h2>Building a framework to track tennis games at scale</h2>